Oscars 2023 Latest Odds: Who is the current favourite to win Best Actor at the Academy Awards?

-Oscars 2023 Nominations: Latest odds for Oscars Best Actor award - from Colin Farrell to Bill Nighy
+Oscars 2023: Latest odds for Best Actor award - from Austin Butler to Paul Mescal

 Awards season has started and the annual Oscars will soon honour the best in film.
 Here are the current odds to win the prestigious Best Actor award in 2023?